 This breastfeeding photo was taken using only the natural window light.
 I used an angle to capture the moment that would keep mom covered up.

 I get it.
 Nursing is super personal.
 I have only one photo of me nursing one of my babies (taken by me with my phone).
-And the idea of someone else taking photos of me nursing would not have gotten me excited.
-I probably would've thought things like, Why take a photo of my boob?
+And as a new mom, the idea of someone else taking photos of me nursing did not make me excited.
+I used to think things like, Why take a photo of my boob?
 And: I have other pictures of my baby; why bother taking one when he's eating?

 But those breastfeeding days are a blur, and now?
 I totally wish I had a more photos to remember that stage by.
 The short story is: When I realized I'd never nurse a baby again, I was a mess.
 I can promise you that you won't ever regret having those photos taken.

 There Will Come a Day when Memories of Nursing Are Foggy at Best